MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-connect-excel-power-bi-datasets.md

 In general, you can connect to Power BI datasets from Excel if the following conditions are met:

 - **Power BI license**: If the dataset is in a Premium workspace or in My workspace, you only need a free Power BI license.
-However, if the dataset is in any other workspace then you would need a Power BI Pro or Premium Per User (PPU) license.
-Learn more about [Power BI license types and capabilities] (https://docs.microsoft.com/power-bi/admin/service-admin-licensing-organization#license-types-and-capabilities).
+However, if the dataset is in any other workspace, then you need a Power BI Pro or Premium Per User (PPU) license.
+Learn more about [Power BI license types and capabilities] (../admin/service-admin-licensing-organization#license-types-and-capabilities.md).

 - **Build permissions**: To build reports on Power BI datasets from Excel, you need build permissions to the dataset.
 Read about [Build permission for shared datasets](../connect-data/service-datasets-build-permissions.md).